siduppal/msteams-docs/msteams-platform/documentation-workflow/tools-for-writing.md

 'Yourname-description-with-hyphens'.
 For 'Yourname' first or last works fine - whatever you are comfortable with.

-If you now edit one of these files and commit it in locally, nothing will show up on the server until you click "Push origin" in the toolbar of the GitHub desktop.
+If you now edit a file in your branch, and commit it in locally, nothing will show up on the server until you click "Push origin" in the toolbar of the GitHub desktop.
 This will push your branch back to the server, and include your changes.

 When you are ready to merge your changes back into master it is good practice to have someone else review your changes as a last sanity check.
 Do this by opening a pull request (PR) in GitHub.
 Click on Branch>Create pull request, which will open the browser and send you back to the GitHub website to complete your pull request.